ficache/llmwrap/README.md

 # LLMwrapp

-A framework written in rust, that gives you simple control over your LLM models and their parametrs!
+A wrapper written in rust, that gives you simple control over your LLM models and their parametrs!

+Currently is heavy WIP.

 ## Roadmap

-- Refactor all main.rs
+- Refactor all main.rs to struct and functions

 - Use dotenv for model loading